Word

 1

-Open an exisiting mail merge document or create a new one.
+Open an existing mail merge document or create a new one.

 2

-Add the Barcode Object to your mail merge document.
-Insert the Barcode object into your mail merge document.
+Add the Barcode Object into your mail merge document.
 Place it where you want it in the document and set the Properties of the object, such as barcode type and size.

 3